crs4/health-gateway/docs/architecture.rst

         it is a tree data structure (as, for example, an openEHR archetype) defining what data the person authorizes to be sent to a Destination;
     * **Channel**
-        a Channel object, identified by a unique Channel ID, is defined by the quadruple: (Source Endpoint, Destination Endpoint, Profile, Person ID).
+        a Channel is a logical connection between a Source and a Destination to tranfer data of a certain type belonging to a person.
+It is defined by the quadruple: (Source Endpoint, Destination Endpoint, Profile, Person ID).
 When a Channel is active the person’s data specified by the Profile are sent from the Source Endpoint to the Destination Endpoint.
         All channels have a validity time duration range associated to them.
-        It has to be noticed that only the Consent Manager has the full control and knowledge of all Channel objects metadata.
-        The other involved actors only know a subset of them:

-            * a Source Endpoint only knows Profile, Person ID and Channel ID
-            * the HGW Dispatcher only knows Channel ID and Destination ID
-            * a Destination doesn’t know anything about the Channels, only about the Flow Request which gather more than one Channel

     * **Flow Request**
         It is a request from a Destination to the HGW to start the process of opening one or more Channel for a Person
     * **Consent**
-        authorization related to a Channel and given by a person, to transfer her/his data, as selected by the
+        authorization related to a Channel and given by a person, to transfer their data, as selected by the
         channel Profile, from a Source to a Destination.
+    * **Connector**

-    * **Connector**: a Connector is an object, associated to a Channel, created through a request sent by the Health Gateway Backend to the Source Endpoint.
+        a Connector is an object, associated to a Channel, created through a request sent by the Health Gateway Backend to the Source Endpoint.
 A Connector enables the delivering of a person’s data, according to the Profile and Destination of the associated Channel.